pratyush1712/react-express/README.md

 ### Model

-The model service is built with Flask and uses machine learning and data analytics to provide insights into the user's top Spotify tracks.
-It provides users with recommendations and helps them discover new music based on their preferences.
+The Flask-based model microservice utilizes machine learning and data analytics to provide users with insights about their top Spotify tracks.
+The model microservice is multi-threaded to speed up requests.

 ### Nginx